CrunchyData/pg_eventserv/README.md

 ### Client Side

 Once the service running, you need a client to attach a web socket to it.
+You can use the built-in viewer at `http://localhost:7700/` for testing, but you will eventually need to build one into your client application.

-Here is a very simple Javascript client.
+Here is a very simple Javascript client, for example.

 ```html
 <html>